The site is NOW OPEN until the 30th September 2017.

-The site is continually being developed as it was completely buried until 6 years ago.
+The site is continually being developed as it was completely buried until it was uncovered just over 6 years ago.
 Each year more and more of the original trenches and bunkers are being uncovered.
-But go and look through your history books… how many of them mention Maisy Battery as even existing.

 The reason for that… the Germans built Maisy in total secrecy whilst letting the world know all about the nearby battery at Pointe du Hoc.

-The effect of that was to divert all the Allied attention towards the site at Pointe du Hoc which was not operational on D-day.
+The net effect of that was to divert all the Allied attention towards the site at Pointe du Hoc – which of course was not operational and under construction on D-day.

-Maisy was lost amidst the 60 year Top Secrecy laws of the US and Great Britain and effectively the battle became lost in the mists of time.
-That was until a map was found in a veterans pair of trousers and it started a search for the missing positions.
+Maisy was lost amidst the 60 year Top Secrecy laws of the US and Great Britain and effectively the battle for the vast site became lost in the mists of time.
+That was – until a map was found in a veterans pair of trousers and it started a search for the missing positions.

 You can walk down the steps of the commanders office and stand inside his bombproof headquarters where the men of F Company – 5th Rangers blew the doors in to assault the building.

-Maisy Battery – Routes Des Perruques, Grandcamp-Maisy 14450 Calvados.
+Maisy Battery – Route Des Perruques, Grandcamp-Maisy 14450 Calvados.
 FRANCE

 (Situated a couple of miles west of Pointe du Hoc – and easy to find).